 C2.
 Are safeguards against official corruption strong and effective?
 3 / 4

-Cape Verde has relatively low levels of corruption overall, but bribery and nepotism have been problems at the municipal level in particular.
+Cape Verde has relatively low levels of corruption overall, but bribery and nepotism are problems at the municipal level in particular.
 Allegations of graft have surrounded costly infrastructure projects and other spending measures in recent years.

 C3.
 Does the government operate with openness and transparency?
 3 / 4